elementx-ai/moodle-local-oauth/README.md

 2. Log in to Moodle as an administrator.

-3. Search a block named _Administration_ and look for _Site Administration > Plugins > Install Plugins_.
+3. Search for a block named _Administration_ and look for _Site Administration > Plugins > Install Plugins_.

 4. Choose the _.zip_ file and hit the button _Install Plugin from the ZIP file_.